Paulen101/WRO_AUPP/README.md

 ### **Choosing Our Hardware**
 We had to be smart about every component since we're students on a budget (aka broke), but we also needed serious performance.
 Also these components are also selected by our coach as well because he knows everything.

-- **The Brain**: NVIDIA Jetson Orin Nano - This little computer is honestly incredible.
+- **The Brain**: NVIDIA Jetson Orin Nano Super - This little computer is honestly incredible.
 It's got ARM64 architecture with AI acceleration that lets us run our machine learning models without breaking a sweat
 - **Operating System**: Ubuntu 22.04.5 LTS - We chose this because it's rock-solid stable, and we needed something that wouldn't crash during competitions
 - **The Eyes**: Intel RealSense D455 camera - This was a game-changer for us.
 It gives us both regular color vision and depth perception, so our car can actually "see" in 3D
 - **Balance and Navigation**: BNO055 IMU sensor that tells us exactly how our car is tilted, turning, or moving.
 Think of it as our car's inner ear